anvaka/ngraph.generators/README.md

 Graph generators
 =================
 This module generates various graphs.
 It is part of larger [ngraph](https://github.com/anvaka/ngraph) family.
-If you something not as simple as generated graphs, please check out [ngraph.sparce-collection](https://github.com/anvaka/ngraph.sparse-collection) repository which contains graphs from University of Florida collection.
+If you need something not as simple as generated graphs, please check out [ngraph.sparce-collection](https://github.com/anvaka/ngraph.sparse-collection) repository which contains graphs from University of Florida collection.